Spouse & Fiancé Visas

-Our spouse and fiancé based visas attorneys also help applicants figure out the wisest visa strategy to speed up the process.
+Our spouse and fiancé based visa lawyers also help applicants figure out the wisest visa strategy to speed up the process.
 We look at processing time at the embassy to help clients decide between waiting for a K-3 visa or applying for an employment-based or temporary student visa.

 I-751 Petitions to Remove Conditions on Residence

 Prior to the expiration of the 2-year conditional permanent residence period, a I-751 Petition to Remove Conditions on Residence must be jointly filed by husband and wife.
 Complications arise when the marital relationship has terminated due to incompatibility or abuse and the I-751 Petition cannot be jointly filed.
 Should this be your situation, our experienced immigration lawyers can help secure your lawful permanent residence.

 Contact us to schedule a consultation with an experienced spouse and fiancé based visas attorney.